Make An Arcade Cabinet With Raspberry Pi

 Before you build your table, you’ll want to test all the electronics.
 Along with the monitor and Raspberry Pi, there are a few more parts for the arcade electronics.
 First are arcade buttons and joysticks.
 You can find any number of USB arcade devices on Amazon.
 I found this Arcade button kit that came with two sets of buttons and joysticks.
 You can get single player equipment as well.
 Be sure to get a kit that provides a USB controller board, as this will save a lot of time from doing custom wiring.

-See also Build Your Own Effects Pedal
+See also How To Build Your Own Backyard Deck

 There are many styles with arcade buttons.
 I decided to use buttons with labels and a layout that more closely mimics the feel of the Super Nintendo.
 There are other settings to consider, such as combat theater.
 Once you have your package, use cardboard and any number of templates online to determine which button layout works best for you.
 Think about comfort and the types of games you will play.